ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The `TOTPToken`s will be managed by the Auth Adapter, as explained above.

-The Auth Adapter should store user sessiosn using a `Session` that should have the following fields:
+The Auth Adapter should store user sessions using a `Session` model with the following fields:

 - `session_id`: string (the unique ID of the session)
 - `ext_id`: string (external user ID)